 Qualitative results in Fig.~\ref{figure:visualization} shows detailed visualization of the accuracy of the predicted scene flow by our method and other methods \cite{liu2019flownet3d,wang2021hierarchical}.
-For a structure with repetitive patterns like the multi-layer bookshelf shown in Fig.~\ref{figure:visualization}, points are likely to be estimated with inaccurate scene flow for FlowNet3D \cite{liu2019flownet3d} and HALFlow \cite{wang2021hierarchical}.
-We believe that points of $PC_1$ on a certain layer of the shelf learn the wrong correspondence with $PC_2$ due to similar and repetitive 3D structure.
-By comparison, our method introduces context-aware set conv layer during feature extraction and performs better on repetitive patterns.
-The context-aware set conv layer utilizes 3D coordinates information and relative position information from neighbourhood points together with feature information to extract context-aware point features.
+For a structure with repetitive patterns like the multi-layer bookshelf shown in Fig.~\ref{figure:visualization}(a) and multiple cars shown in Fig.~\ref{figure:visualization}(c), the scene flow estimations are interfered by repetitive patterns for FlowNet3D \cite{liu2019flownet3d} and HALFlow \cite{wang2021hierarchical}.
+Points of $PC_1$ on a certain layer of the shelf learn the wrong correspondence with $PC_2$ due to similar and repetitive 3D structure.
+By comparison, our method introduces context-aware set convolution layer during feature extraction and performs better on repetitive patterns.
+The context-aware set convolution layer utilizes 3D coordinate information and relative position information from neighbourhood points together with feature information to extract context-aware point features.
 It allows the extracted local features to encode the correct global position within repetitive patterns in Euclidean space, providing more distinguishable positional cue for learning the right correspondence in the subsequent operation.
-For the scenes with long-distance motion on the right in Fig.~\ref{figure:visualization}, our method performs the best among the three methods.
+For the scenes with long-distance motion on the right in Fig.~\ref{figure:visualization}(b)(d), our method performs the best among the three methods.
 We believe that it is the residual flow learning structure that contributes to the precise flow estimation.
 Explicit estimation of residual flow allows the coarse scene flow to be corrected with clear direction and compensates the errors successively by residual flow refinement layers.